Classification II: evaluation & tuning {#classification2}

 that doesn’t mean the classifier is actually more accurate with this parameter

 value!
-Generally, when selecting
+Generally, when selecting \(K\) (and other parameters for other predictive

 we get roughly optimal accuracy, so that our model will likely be accurate;